Ukraine

 • In addition to maternity leave benefits, the state assists with costs associated with childbirth.

-According to the state budget for 2020, this help is UAH 41,280.
-Parents will be able to receive part of the amount, namely UAH 10,320, immediately, and the rest will be paid as UAH 860 per month for 3 years.
-Since 2020, the payment amounts have not been revised.
+This help for 2025 is set at UAH 41,280.
+Parents will be able to receive part of the amount, UAH 10,320, immediately, and the rest will be paid in installments of UAH 860 per month for 3 years.

 Parents may also be able to use vacation for childcare for up to 3 years, saving their vacation time.
 This is unpaid leave, however.